 The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the School.
 It is a condition of employment with the School that the original disclosure certificate is provided to the School as soon as is possible after it has been received by the applicant.
 Original certificates should not be sent by post.
 A convenient time and date for bringing the certificate into the School should be arranged with HR as soon as it has been received.
-Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email as soon as the original disclosure certificate must still be provided no later than the first working day.
+Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email as soon as the original disclosure certificate has been received.
+Certified copies must be sent to HR or the DSL.
+Where a certified copy is sent, the original disclosure certificate must still be provided no later than the first working day.